gvellut/jncep/README.md

 1. If a value is passed on the command-line, it has the highest priority
 2. If no value is passed, the value is taken from an environment variable if present
 3. After that, the value is taken from the configuration file
 4. Some options have a default value defined in the code: If no value has been explicitly passed using one of the 3 methods above, that default value will be used.
-Some options have no default values and are instead required: If no value is passed using one of the 3 methods just described, this will raise an error.
+Some options have no default values and are instead required: If no value is passed using one of the 3 methods just described, an error will be raised.

 ## track